dbcli/litecli/CONTRIBUTING.md

 ## Coding Style

-litecli [black](https://github.com/ambv/black) to format the source code.
+litecli uses [black](https://github.com/ambv/black) to format the source code.
 Make sure to install black.

 It's easy to check the style of your code, just run: